skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Masking_API_Call_Concepts.md

 Syncable objects are external representations of objects within the masking engine that can be exported from one engine and imported into another.
 EngineSync currently supports exporting a subset of algorithms, the encryption key and all the objects necessary for a masking job.
-Note: We do not currently support VSAM masking jobs.
+Note: We do not currently support Mainframe masking jobs.

 ## Object Identifiers and Types